Menu

 Pros

-Effective against many parasites, including hookworm, roundworm, and tapeworm.
-Chewable tablet is popular with many breeds.
-Broad-spectrum monthly treatment.
-Safe for dogs of all ages.
+We like the fact that it effectively protects against many parasites, including hookworm, roundworm and tapeworm.
+This chewable tablet is popular with many breeds as a broad-spectrum monthly treatment.

 Cons

-Pills can be hard, challenging to administer whole.
+The hard pills can be difficult to administer.
 Some dogs reject the flavor.

 Sentinel Flavor Tablets for Dogs, 51-100 Pounds